smith-chem-wisc/ProteoformSuite/README.md

 Copyright 2016
 # ProteoformSuite
-Software for proteoform identification, quantification and GO analyis.
+Software for proteoform identification, quantification, GO analyis, and facilitation of proteoform family visualization.

 ## Functionality
 * Proteoform Identification: Proteoform are identified from measurements of intact mass and lysine count.
 * Custom Database: PTMs archived and UniProt and discovered using [G-PTM-D](https://github.com/smith-chem-wisc/gptmd) or [MetaMopheus](https://github.com/smith-chem-wisc/MetaMorpheus) are used in the construction of theoretical proteoforms.
-* Quantification: NeuCode labeled proteoform intensity ratios are calculated from separate analysis files following proteoform identification.
+* Quantification: NeuCode-labeled proteoform intensity ratios are calculated from separate analysis files following proteoform identification.
-* Gene Ontology Analysis: occurs automatically based on experimental proteoforms that are significantly induced or repressed.
-GO terms are obtained from the UniProt XML database of theoretical proteins.
+* Gene Ontology Analysis: Performed alongside quantification based on proteoforms that are significantly induced or repressed.
+GO terms are obtained from UniProt protein annotations.
+* Visualization: ProteoformSuite facilitates the visualization of the relationships between proteoforms by creating scripts to load in the network visualization program Cytoscape.

 ### Requirements